ipfs-shipyard/discussify-browser-extension/README.md

     1. Click on "_Load Temporary Add-on_".
     1. Pick the file `dist/firefox/manifest.json`.

+1. The extension should now appear in the extensions list!
+Click on the extension icon and then look for the white floating action button in the bottom right of your window to login with a uPort identity and start using Discussify.

 ## Contributing

 If you want to contribute for the project, we encourage you to read over the [pm-discussify](https://github.com/ipfs-shipyard/pm-discussify) repository README.

 In order to run the project, follow the [Build from source](#build-from-source) instructions but, instead of `npm run build`, use `npm start`.

-The extension should now appear in the extensions list!
 Any changes to the source code will be compiled and the extension should automatically reload, thanks to [webpack-chrome-extension-reloader](https://github.com/rubenspgcavalcante/webpack-chrome-extension-reloader).
 If you have any problems with this feature, simply click the reload button on the extension.

 ### Commands